davidsvaughn/bomax/README.md

-# BOMAX: Bayesian Optimization using Multi-task Gaussian Process Regression
+# BOMAX: Bayesian Optimization for Maximizing Learning Curves

-### Maximize average benchmark score across multiple LLM checkpoints
+### Using Mult--task Gaussian Process Regression to maximize *average benchmark score* across multiple LLM checkpoints

 BOMAX is a Python package for Bayesian Optimization with Multi-task Gaussian Process Regression, designed for efficient optimization of expensive-to-evaluate functions across multiple related tasks.